-As indicated in Table 1, 343 elementary school seats are available to accomodate students generated from Future Units.
-Since the School District has two (2) elementary schools located on a military base and the facilities capacity at those two locations are not available to house student enrollment from Future Units, any surplus seats available at those school sites are reserved for students who reside on the military base.
+As indicated in Table 1, 614 elementary school seats and 467 junior high school seats are available to accommodate students generated from Future Units.
+Because the School District has two (2) elementary schools located on a military base and the facilities capacity at those two locations are not available to house student enrollment from Future Units, any surplus seats available at those school sites are reserved for students who reside on the military base.
 Therefore, no additional facilities capacity is available to house Projected Unhoused Students from Future Units.